-57. Baby Mammoth, Northbridge – CLOSING SOON!
-There is still a month to visit Baby Mammoth, on William Street (serving it’s final Poutine on April 13th).
-This small bar, specialising in bottled boutique beers and great food, with a South African twist, will be very missed.
+56. Baby Mammoth, Northbridge – The William Street small bar served it’s final Poutine on April 13th 2019.
+Specialising in bottled boutique beers and great food, with a South African twist, it will be very missed.
 Hopefully Chef Ryan Lambson pops up somewhere else.
-Enjoy it while you still can!

-58. New Normal Bar + Kitchen, Subiaco – CLOSING SOON!
-There is a few weeks left to pull up a stool at the bar and enjoy some delicious share food at this Subiaco gem with rooftop bar.
-Their last service will be on April 18th.
+57. New Normal Bar + Kitchen, Subiaco – We enjoyed pulling up a stool at the bar and enjoying delicious share food at this Subiaco gem with rooftop bar.

 What can we do to stop this madness?!

 We all have our favourite little independent restaurant or café in Perth.
 Support them.
-Forget about the national chain steakhouses and cafes.
+Sure there’s lots of large chain steakhouses and cafes, but I’m all about interesting food that will add to our food scene.
 Don’t dine at the “It’s OK” place or “the foods average, but you get heaps for your money” eatery.
 Book a table at the little guy’s place, the person who is passionate about their offering and serves amazing food!
 We need these restauranteurs and Chef-Owners to stay in business for the future of Perth’s dining scene.

 Something that can be said for the hospitality industry is that it never stands still.
 It’s a constantly evolving thing, that is changeable to the economy and consumer trends.
 With so many venues competing for your dining dollar, one thing is for sure, it’s survival of the fittest in Perth right now!